STORM-IRIT/Radium-Engine/doc/developer/material.md

 #### Enums

-When a parameter is referenced as an enum, the edition gui will present a combobox with the string representation of the enumaration values.
+When a parameter is referenced as an enum, the editing gui will present a combobox with the string representation of the enumaration values.
 Enumeration strings, could be defined in two ways.
 Either by associating a RenderParameter::EnumConverter with the material's parameter set or by defining the strings